-We have designed internal control over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the financial statements for external purposes in accordance with Canadian public sector accounting standards.
+We have designed internal control over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the financial statements for external purposes in accordance with the requirements of Canadian public sector accounting standards.

-We have not identified any deficiency in the design or operation of disclosure controls and procedures and internal control over financial reporting identified as part of our assessment as at December 31, 2013.
+We have performed an assessment of the effectiveness of our internal controls over financial reporting and concluded that we have maintained effective disclosure controls and procedures and internal control over financial reporting as at December 31, 2014.